We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 These rings feature colored gemstones in the halo, instead of diamonds.
 This white gold ring is a beautiful example of a sapphire and diamond double halo.

 With hidden halos, the loop of diamonds sits below the center diamond, such as in this petite pavé crown diamond engagement ring.

 Halo engagement ring examples:

-View more in recently purchased diamond engagament rings from our top rated retailers here.
+View more in recently purchased diamond engagement rings from our top-rated retailers here.

 Every setting has its advantages and disadvantages.
 Halo rings are beautiful choices in many shapes and designs (also check out a special type – flower enagagement ring style).
 The following list can help you decide if it’s the right style for you.

 Halo rings cost anywhere from $500 to $15,000 for the setting on average — based on the number of stones, style, and precious metal.
 After choosing a center diamond, your ring’s total cost will be calculated.
 In general, you can find halo rings for every budget, such as this classic halo setting for $690 and this twist halo ring that costs $1,450.